Mental Health Partners - Boulder, CO

 Mental Health Partners is an inpatient rehab center located at 3180 Airport Road in the 80304 zip code in Boulder, CO.

 It is operated by a private non-profit organization.
-Mental Health Partners provides naltrexone administration, buprenorphine detox and relapse prevention from naltrexone.
-Some of the treatment approaches used by Mental Health Partners include anger management, substance use counseling approach and trauma counseling.
-Mental Health Partners also specializes in detox services and offers cocaine detoxification, inpatient alcohol detoxification and inpatient opioid detox.
-Mental Health Partners provides long term residential rehab, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance abuse treatment, inpatient treatment for dual diagnosis and inpatient detoxification.
+Mental Health Partners provides prescribes suboxone, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Mental Health Partners include relapse prevention treatment, CBT and brief intervention services.
+Mental Health Partners also specializes in detox services and offers cocaine detoxification, methamphetamines detoxification and inpatient alcohol detox.
+Mental Health Partners provides regular outpatient treatment, outpatient detox and residential detoxification.
+It also provides inpatient detox, residential treatment for substance use and inpatient treatment for dual diagnosis.

 Address: 3180 Airport Road, Boulder, CO 80304